Akhil Rabindra

 Akhil Rabindra (born 22 May 1996) is an Indian racing driver.

-Along with racing on track, Akhil is also associated with the Sean Edwards Foundation, where he is a safety ambassador.
+Along with racing on track, Rabindra is also associated with the Sean Edwards Foundation, where he is a safety ambassador.

 Early life and education

-He is a graduate from the University of Edinburgh, Scotland.
+Rabindra is a graduate from the University of Edinburgh, Scotland.

 Racing career

 Karting and single-seater racing

 Rabindra started his motorsports career by racing in National Go Karting Championship and Formula LGB Swift in India and by winning the JK Tyres MMS Rotax Max National Rookie Championship 2011, in the same year he also was crowned the Vice Championship of Amaron National Karting Challenge along with Red Bull Kart Fight as Champion.
-Akhil made his Racing debut in 2012 with JK Tyre National Racing Championship in the LGB Formula-Swift, the entry-level single-seater series.
-In the same year Rabindra also made two guest appearances in the JK Racing Asia Series finishing a creditable 7th in 3 of the races.
+He made his racing debut in 2012 with JK Tyre National Racing Championship in the LGB Formula-Swift, the entry-level single-seater series.
+In the same year, Rabindra also made two guest appearances in the JK Racing Asia Series finishing a creditable seventh in three of the races.

-He was the Vice Champion in JK Tyre National Racing Championship 2014.
+Rabindra was the vice champion in JK Tyre National Racing Championship 2014.

-2014 saw Akhil competing in the JK Tyre National Racing Championship driving the ex-Formula BMW cars previously raced by the likes of Sebastian Vettal, Nico Rosberg, Daniel Riccardo, Sebastien Buemi and many more.
-Rabindra gained 9 podium places in the 4 rounds and emerged as the runner-up.
-Rabindra also raced in a limited programme in the Formula Masters China Series driving the more powerful Tatuus FA010 chassis with a 2.0 Formula engine providing 180 HP with a best finish of 4th.
+2014 saw Rabindra competing in the JK Tyre National Racing Championship driving the ex-Formula BMW cars previously raced by the likes of Sebastian Vettel, Nico Rosberg, Daniel Ricciardo, Sebastien Buemi and many more.
+Rabindra gained nine podium places in the four rounds and emerged as the runner-up.
+Rabindra also raced in a limited programme in the Formula Masters China Series driving the more powerful Tatuus FA010 chassis with a 2.0 Formula engine providing 180 HP with a best finish of fourth.

-In 2014 Rabindra was nominated by the FMSCI to represent India for the FIA Institute Young Drivers Excellence Academy, where he won his place for the Asia-Pacific region.
-Rabindra was the Winner of FIA Institute Young Driver Excellence Award 2014.
+In 2014, Rabindra was nominated by the FMSCI to represent India for the FIA Institute Young Drivers Excellence Academy, where he won his place for the Asia-Pacific region.
+Rabindra was the winner of FIA Institute Young Driver Excellence Award 2014.

 In 2015, Rabindra competed in BRDC Formula 4 Championship in the United Kingdom with Wayne Douglas Motorsport, a series for young drivers from all over the world driving the new MSV F4-013, 2-litre Ford Durance engine and paddle shift gearbox.
-Having to learn a new car and new tracks Rabindra scored 203 points finishing 14th overall.
-Along with his main programme in BRDC F4 Rabindra also raced in the JK Tyre National Racing Championship.
+Having to learn a new car and new tracks, Rabindra scored 203 points finishing 14th overall.
+Along with his main programme in BRDC F4, Rabindra also raced in the JK Tyre National Racing Championship.

 2016 saw a step up to 2016 BRDC British Formula 3 Championship with the Championship winning team Lanan racing driving the all new Tatuus chassis with adjustable aerodynamics, F1 style splitters and powered by a 2-litre 230 bhp spec Cosworth engine, competing against other young drivers on F1 circuits such as Spa Francorchamps and Silverstone.
 Rabindra scored 124 points, finishing the series in 18th place overall.